stumcd/muc/README.md

 This script will guide you to the best (available) macOS upgrade method for a given Mac.
 Broadly, the upgrade methods range from 'best case scenario' (send an MDM command), through 'not so bad' (manual intervention needed e.g. not enough free space), to 'erase and re-install' (nuke & pave via EACS, MDM command, Recovery, depending on options), and the true dead-end scenario: this Mac *cannot* run the specified macOS version (e.g. incompatible).

-### Features:
+### Choose your target version of macOS and MUC will:
-* Target a macOS version to check and report on which requirements are not met
+* Check and report on which requirements are not met
 * Determine the best method available, explain why, provide links to relevant Apple documentation
-* MUC conclusion is displayed on-screen using AppleScript, plus two log files are written to disk (general log + error log)
+* Write two log files are written to disk (general log + error log)
+* Display this guidance on-screen using AppleScript
-	* Alternative: MUC now has a 'silent mode' that doesn't display any notifications on-screen and *only* logs the results (Thanks to [Daniel MacLaughlin](https://github.com/daniel-maclaughlin) for the idea!)
+	* Alternative: 'silent mode' doesn't display any notifications on-screen and *only* logs the results
-* Jamf Pro extension attribute for reporting the MUC conclusion into Jamf Pro inventory, then create Smart Groups e.g. '✅ Upgrade Ready', '⚠️ Needs Attention' and '❌ Can't Upgrade' (Thanks to [Ant Darlow](https://github.com/cantscript) for the idea of scoping upgrade policies to these groups!)
+* Jamf Pro extension attribute for reporting the MUC conclusion into Jamf Pro inventory, then create Smart Groups e.g. '✅ Ready to upgrade, '⚠️ Intervention needed' and '❌ Cannot upgrade'

+## FAQ:
+1. Will this script download and install macOS? **No.**
+------- Instead, check out s.u.p.e.r, nudge or mist
+Will this script *determine what's possible and let you know?* **Yes.**
+------- This script provides advice only.
+3. Is this still a work-in-progress? *Yes!*
+------- If you have a suggestion on checks that should be included or false positives you notice, please let me know- submit a issue!

 You can view [example output of both logs here](https://github.com/stumcd/muc/blob/0466ddd52df513c698b14c5d8f7baf7c797e4d4e/example_output.md)